 Last updated March 8, 2014.

 (a) Web Site Owner.
 The McKenzie Law Firm, LLC (“McKenzie Law”) is the owner of this web site (“The McKenzie Law Firm Web Site”).
-McKenzie Law can be contacted by mail at 1129 Pennsylvania Street, Denver, Colorado 80203, by phone at (303) 578-2745, or by e-mail.
+McKenzie Law can be contacted by mail at 5460 South Quebec Street, Suite 330, Greenwood Village, Colorado 80111, by phone at (303) 578-2745, or by e-mail.
 This online privacy notice discloses McKenzie Law information practices for this, The McKenzie Law Firm Web Site, including what type of personal identifiable information is requested in order to make a purchase, how the information is used, and with whom the in-formation is shared.

 (b) Web Site Visits.
 In general, you can visit The McKenzie Law Firm Web Site without revealing any personal information.
 McKenzie Law does keep track of the domains from which people visit and analyzes the data gathered from Web Site visits for trends and statistics.
 Any data gathered automatically, however, does not contain any personally identifying information.